Table of Contents

 Creating pillar content is the key.

-This way, you provide your readers with everything they want while disclosing your expertise so as to drive sales.
+This way, you give your readers everything they want while disclosing your expertise to drive sales.

 6. Use Social Media to Your Advantage